Salgado3/Cat-not-Cat/README.md

 ## How It's Made:

+I created a web app using Microsoft's Azure Computer Vision.
+I read their documentation and utilized their code template to begin.
+Computer Vision recognizes objects found in photos.
+The photos are hosted on Cloudinary.
+I used JavaScript to find cats in photos and display in EJS.

 **Tech used:** EJS, CSS, JavaScript, Bootstrap, Node.js, Cloudinary, Microsoft Azure Computer Vision

 ## Optimizations

 ## Lessons Learned: